Breast Reconstruction in Biloxi, MS

 Getting Back to Normal Following Breast Reconstruction Surgery

 As opposed to other breast enhancement procedures, breast reconstruction requires more time off for rest and recovery.
 You can expect to return to work within about three or four weeks following the surgery; however, you should avoid strenuous activities and heavy lifting until you are given approval by your plastic surgeon.
 Most swelling and other side effects diminish after about eight weeks.
 It often takes up to a year for the breasts to fully heal.

 The results from breast reconstruction are natural looking and feeling.
 Additionally, when DIEP flap reconstruction is performed, not only do patients have fully shaped breasts, they enjoy the results of a tummy tuck to give them a newly contoured physique.

-If you live in or around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi and are looking for a board-certified plastic surgeon to perform a breast reconstruction, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.
+If you live in or around Southern Mississippi, Louisiana and Alabama, and are looking for a board-certified plastic surgeon to perform a breast reconstruction, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment..